gofynd/fdk-client-swift/documentation/application/CONFIGURATION.md

-Retrieve details of a specific currency using its ID.
+Use this API to retrieve a currency using its ID.

 *Returned Response:*